dscnsec/DSC-NSEC-Algorithms/2. String/binary_add/binary_add.md

 ## Input

 - The first line of the input contains a single integer T denoting the number of test cases.
 T test cases folows
-- The first line of each test case contains two space generated string, X and Y
+- The first line of each test case contains two space separated string, X and Y

 ## Output